-Bachelor of Science in Professions in Deafness with Concentration in Advocacy and Services for the Deaf and Hard of Hearing
+Professions in Deafness (PID), B.S., concentration in Advocacy and Services for the Deaf and Hard of Hearing

 This concentration prepares students to empower individuals who are Deaf, Deaf-Blind or hard of hearing.
 Students develop skills to recognize individual needs (e.g., related to age, gender, ethnicity, and language ability) and match appropriate services where needed.
 Students collaborate with service providers from multiple agencies to develop rehabilitation/habitation plans that meet the needs of individuals.

 Deaf Services Specialist, Vocational Rehabilitation Counselor, Case Manager, Disability Service Coordinator, Community Advocate, Parent Educator, Job Placement Specialist, Telecommunications Specialist, Deaf-Blind Service Coordinator, Independent Living Counselor